jtauber/pengolodh/README.md

 Note that the name `extract-map` is historical and will likely change.

+These three variants will soon be combined:

+- `extract-map` gives summary information about an element (or the root if no `address` given) in a specific file (by `item-ref`) in the EPUB.
+- `extract-map2` recursively gives summary information about an element (or the root) and its descendants in a specific file in the EPUB.
+- `extract-map3` recursively gives summary information about every element in every file in the EPUB.

 ## What is an `item-ref`?

 An `item-ref` is an identifier for a particular HTML file in the EPUB given by the first column of the output of the `spine` command.